jspngh/jspngh.github.io/thesis.md

 Return Oriented Programming (ROP):
 - One defense mechanism that has become widespread is called 'W $\oplus$ X': it disallows pages with both write and execute permission.
-- This prevents executing code that injected (by e.g., a buffer overflow).
+- This prevents executing code that was injected (by e.g., a buffer overflow).
 - But the attacker is inventive: they started using existing code for their nefarious purposes!
 - Find sequences of instructions in the executable that are of the following structure:
   ```